 What Is Driving the Mental Health Crisis?

+We asked Matt what might be driving the crisis.
 One contributor to the problems we are seeing is that kids are entering puberty at younger and younger ages.
-We don’t know quite why that is.
+No one knows quite why that is.
 Nutrition may be playing a role.
 Exposure to certain environmental chemicals might also be encouraging early puberty.
 But although the body and the reproductive system appears to be maturing more quickly, the brain has not kept up.
 Figuring out how you fit in to society is just as important as ever, if not more so, but it’s more difficult with a disjunction between body and mind.
 In addition, the big changes in society over the last several decades also make it more challenging for young people to get a clear picture of their possible path.

 Is digital technology to blame?
 The science is not clear.
 What seems most likely is that, like the pandemic, social media and online offerings may exacerbate an existing problem.
 When they spend a lot of time online, kids are sleeping less and having less in-person interaction.
 They spend less time outdoors, which otherwise could be a good safety valve to help manage stress and anxiety.

 Matt interviewed a Milwaukee teenager he calls M, a person who prefers to be referred to as “they” or “them.”
 Although M is an intelligent person who did well in grade school, high school led to severe anxiety about school as well as social isolation.
 The consequences were severe depression, self-harm and a suicide attempt.
 M’s parents were at their wits’ end, frightened and frustrated because they did not know how to help their child.

 What Can We Do for Adolescents’ Mental Health?